Mahesh3602/github-actions-kubernetes-Cluster-on-EC2/README.md

-# This repository is to lauch kubernetes cluster on AWS EC2 instances using Terraform
-# Once the instances are launched configure kubernetes standalone cluster using ansible

-# Deploy control plane and 2 worker nodes on AWS
-cd ./Ansible-ec2-standalone-kubernetes-cluster/
-terraform init, plan and apply.
+# Info
+- This repo creates kubernetes cluster in aws.
+- It creates 3 ec2 instances , 1 -controlplabe & 2-worker nodes.

+# prerequisites
+- configured aws credentials in the repo secrets

-# Launch Kubernetes cluster on the standalone machines
+# Run the workflow
-cd k8s-ansible
---  update the inventory.ini file
-ansible-playbook control-plane.yml
-ansible-playbook workers.yml

 # check the cluster
 - login to cp using ssh